 There are two caveats.

-1) If an un-discharged bankrupt receives life insurance proceeds before completing their bankruptcy process then those proceeds will be seized by the Trustee in Bankruptcy and used for the general benefit of creditors to the extent of the bankrupt’s debt.
+1) If an un-discharged bankrupt receives life insurance proceeds before completing their bankruptcy process then those proceeds will be seized by the Licensed Insolvency Trustee and used for the general benefit of creditors to the extent of the bankrupt’s debt.

 2) If your policy’s beneficiary is other than your spouse, child, parent, or grand-child, and your policy has a cash surrender value, then that value must be surrendered to your Trustee if you make an assignment in bankruptcy.